 Please note that by saying that the campaigners are telling lies for the poor literacy of Indian women this article is not trying to undermine the issue or the need for Indian women to get literate.
 The only protest that this article tries to bring in is the reason behind poor literacy is not the following as mentioned by the website (Note, the website says – “Here are some of the ridiculous reasons why girls are now allowed to go to school!”
 Since the article is about showing how Indian women are lagging in literacy so there is a strong reason to believe that the word ‘now’ in the above line is a typo on the Jaagore website and the line should read – “Here are some of the ridiculous reasons why girls are not allowed to go to school!”

-Let’s see the reasons stated by the website for poor literacy among women in India –
+Let’s see the reasons stated on the website for poor literacy among women in India –

 - She will NOT become a good housewife